56kcloud/Training/Docker/kickstart/chapters/alpine.md

     / # uname -a
     Linux 97916e8cb5dc 4.4.27-moby #1 SMP Wed Oct 26 14:01:48 UTC 2016 x86_64 Linux
     ```

     Type `exit` or `CTRL-D` to exit the interactive container.
 Once we exit the container the container will also exit and stop.

     Running the `run` command with the `-it` flags attaches us to an interactive tty in the container.
 Now you can run as many commands in the container as you want.
 Take some time to run your favorite commands.

-That concludes a whirlwind tour of the `docker run` command which would most likely be the command you'll use most often.
+That concludes a whirlwind tour of the `docker container run` command which would most likely be the command you'll use most often.
 It makes sense to spend some time getting comfortable with it.
 To find out more about `run`, use `docker container run --help` to see a list of all flags it supports.
 As you proceed further, we'll see a few more variants of `docker container run`.

 ### <a name="Task_2"></a>Task 2: Run an interactive Ubuntu container